Skip to main content

 For mirror-based configurations, all mirrored databases are included.

 3. Optionally, specify global selection masks and subscript ranges for fine-grained control over which databases, globals, and global ranges to include or exclude.
-For more information, see Specifying Globals and Subscript Ranges to Check in this chapter.
+For more information, see Specifying Globals and Subscript Ranges to Check.

 4. Optionally, adjust the dynamically tunable settings to control the performance and system resource consumption for the check.
-For more information, see Performance Considerations in this chapter.
+For more information, see Performance Considerations.

 4. Start the destination system, which controls the checking.